luomus/triplestore/readme.md

 ###Parameters

-* data - data in the given format (rdfxml,rdfxmlabbrev)
+* data as body content or 'data' parameter; format: rdfxml or rdfxmlabbrev

 OR to insert/update/delete one predicate